Sephora-M/graph-rl/README.md

 The implementation is based on the [Matlab implementation](http://www.cs.duke.edu/research/AI/LSPI/) provided by the authors.

 #### basis_funciton.py
-This files implements the abstract class BasisFunction.
+This file implements the abstract class BasisFunction.
 A basis function is a function that takes in a state vector and an action index and returns a vector of features.

 A few specific types of basis functions are further implemented in this file: